Hustle (Nigerian TV series)

-Hustle is Africa Magic Nigeria television drama, and comedy series starring Seun Ajayi, Sola Sobowale, Seyi Law, Stephanie Coker, Dorcas Shola-Fapson, Maurice Sam, Elvis Poko, Deborah Anugwa, John Joshua, Afeez Oyetoro, and Tobi Bakre.
+Hustle is a Nigerian comedy-drama television series on Africa Magic starring Seun Ajayi, Sola Sobowale, Seyi Law, Stephanie Coker, Dorcas Shola-Fapson, Maurice Sam, Elvis Poko, Deborah Anugwa, John Joshua, Afeez Oyetoro, and Tobi Bakre.

 Synopsis

-Hustle tells the tale of Dayo, a gullible but optimistic young man who moves to Lagos with dreams of making it big.
-Dayo quickly learns that it is never as it seems as he comes to terms with hilariously catastrophic neighbors, an antagonistic landlady, and a shady yet loyal roommate.
-All these characters nonetheless share an unwavering hope for tomorrow, and they are buoyed by the "Lagos spirit", the spirit of the hustle.
+Dayo, a gullible but optimistic young man, moves to Lagos with dreams of making it big.
+He quickly learns that not everything is as it seems as he comes to terms with hilariously catastrophic neighbours, an antagonistic landlady, and a shady yet loyal roommate.
+All the characters share an unwavering hope for the future and are buoyed by the "Lagos spirit" to hustle.